mapsam/project-linework/linework-sets/times-approximate/readme.txt

 Released to the public domain.
 Please credit the author and the project wherever possible.

+This linework appears to have been originally designed for a Mercator projection.

 -------
 Adjustments vs original linework include a slight skewing to get it to better fit a Mercator projection (which seemed to be the closest match), and the addition of several new areas not drawn on the original map: Long Island, the VA-MD border in the Delmarva Peninsula, the District of Columbia, and portions of Canada and Mexico.
 The original map is included in this archive.
 -------